apify/apify-docs-v2/sources/platform/actors/limits.md

 # [](#limits) Limits

+**Learn the Apify platform's resource capability and limitations such as max memory, disk size and number of actors/tasks per user or schedule.**

+---

 The tables below demonstrate the Apify platform's default resource limits.

 If needed, the limits shown below can be increased on paid accounts.
 For details, contact us on **hello@apify.com** or using the chat icon in the bottom-right corner.